andrewcbancroft/datadaylife-blog/_posts/2018-01-09-predictive-analytics-vs-machine-learning-whats-the-difference.md

 ## Before There Were Machines to Learn
 Before there were machines, there were... *people*.

 People have been doing predictive analysis for decades.
-It may have taken longer and been more tedius and error-prone, but steps that are taken to figure out "the answer" in machine learning have been doable by humans for a long time... they are not "new".
+It may have taken longer and been more tedius and error-prone, but steps that are taken to figure out "the answer" in machine learning have been do-able by humans for a long time... they are not "new".

+Sooooo... why "machine learning"?
+In short, it's a *scale* problem with modern data sets.
+The data sets of the 21st century are much larger than ever before in history.

-What's cool about the modern age is that while it's *possible* for people to compute the outputs that a machine learning algorithm can produce, it's *unnecessary*.
+While it's *possible* for people to compute the outputs that a machine learning algorithm can produce, it's *unnecessary*.
 Due to the scale of data in today's world, it's also insanely impractical for many data sets.